 How To Improve Lipid Profile?

+If your cholesterol profiling yielded some alarming result, do not write yourself off.
 You can adopt a few habits to improve your lipid profile which may help you to reduce heart disease risk as well.

 1- Avoid Smoking:

 Smoking is injurious to health and in itself is a major risk factor of heart disease.
 Furthermore, it lowers your HDL (good cholesterol level).
 Nicotine in cigarettes helps raise blood pressure and produces blood clots and is a major chemical that contributes to heart disease.